PrasannS/HackathonGroupApp1/README.md

 Think about something towards the practical side.
 Something that has a real world usage, and don't be afraid to put in any ridiculous ideas, Lucas accidentally made some half decent ideas while joking.
 I don't want to take too much time on this so please, put in as much as you can ASAP.

+Alarm Clock App where you have to solve a problem or do something that requires thinking in order to shut off the alarm so that you dont immediately go back to sleep.
+Similar to Mathe Alarm Clock but different.

+App to check if particular item can be recycled

+Pomodoro App